 - Matryoshka Object: The needle that can kill Koshchei is contained in an egg, which was swallowed by a bird, which was swallowed by a rabbit, which is locked in a box.

 - Nigh-Invulnerability: Koshchei cannot be harmed, except by a magical needle.

 - No-Sell: None of Ivan's weapons works against Koshchei.
-They break at contact with him.
+The arrows bounce off, and the sword breaks at contact.